cappww/StarNotaryProject/StarNotaryProject/readme.md

-1) ERC-721 Token Name
+# 1) ERC-721 Token Name

-# StarToken
+StarToken

-2) Your ERC-721 Token Symbol
+# 2) ERC-721 Token Symbol

-# STT
+STT

-3) Version of the Truffle and OpenZeppelin used
+# 3) Version of the Truffle and OpenZeppelin used

-# Truffle : v5.0.3
+Truffle : v5.0.3
-# OpenZepplin : v6.5.0
+OpenZepplin : v6.5.0